-If you have two part-time jobs and are continued to be paid a full wage by one employer, but the other employer is not paying you whilst you are self-isolating then you can be eligible for a Test and Trace Support payment if you meet all the eligibility criteria.
+If you have two part-time jobs and you continue to be paid a full wage by one employer but the other employer is not paying you whilst you take time off work to care for your child or young person for their period of self-isolation, then you may be eligible for a Test and Trace Support payment if you meet all the eligibility criteria.

 Does the payment impact existing benefit entitlements?

 No, the payment does not affect existing entitlements to:

 The payment will also be disregarded as income for the purposes of tax credits.